 Bloomberg Gets Timing Wrong: The Short Was Already On

-An article suggests that Treasury Secretary John Paulson leaked insider information.
+An article suggests that Treasury Secretary Hank Paulson leaked insider information.
 It’s catchy headline says “How Paulson Gave Hedge Funds Advance Word“.
 But timing of the trades shows the word was clearly not in advance.

 According to the article: